 1. Nature scavenger hunt

-I set this chalk board up at the entrance to the playground so kids could see it and go on a hunt as soon as they arrived.
-I had multiple kids bring me their heart shaped rocks, super cute.
+I simply set this chalk board up at the entrance to the playground so kids could see it and go on a hunt as soon as they arrived.
+I had multiple kids bring me their heart shaped rocks.
 I love that this game can be structured or open ended for kids to complete on their own time.
 The chalkboard method is perfect for a large group and the individualized clip board works well for a smaller group.
 The nature scavenger hunt could easily be a team game with prizes given away to the team who finds the goods the fastest.
 (Photograph by Sarah Siller)